G Suite Backup Recovery

 Now that you know more about how to maintain your G Suite security settings, you might want to have a look at what we created for you…

-Turnover is a natural part of doing business.
-Employees come and go with regularity.
-Businesses using Google applications to run their offices must consider what happens to those accounts once an employee is no longer part of the company.
+Employee turnover is a natural part of doing business.
+Businesses using Google applications to run their business must consider the process to delete G Suite Account.
 As an administrator for your business’s Google Apps account, you should delete the former employee’s service promptly to maintain licenses while keeping overhead costs down.
-How do you do that without losing relevant information?
-How to Delete G Suite Account ?
-The following steps will help you remove a Google apps account while maintaining sensitive data.
+You can delete the G Suite account without losing data.
+The following step by step process will guide you through:

 What this article is about: